RohanPhadnis/AlphaMine/README.md

 <h3>Problem Statement</h3>
 <p> <i>"Data is the new Oil." - Clive Humby </i> <br> Machine Learning has gained traction in recent years.
-However, training and validating machine learning requires the availability of labeled data at scale.
+However, training and validating machine learning models requires the availability of labeled data at scale.
 The new demands of data ensure that data collection will always be a consistent struggle.
 <br>
 <br>
 <strong>